Isaac N. Arnold

-Isaac Newton Arnold (November 30, 1815 – April 24, 1884) was an American attorney, politician, and biographer who made his career in Chicago.
+Isaac Newton Arnold (November 30, 1815 – April 24, 1884) was an American politician who made his career in Chicago.
 He served two terms in the United States House of Representatives (1860–1864) and in 1864 introduced the first resolution in Congress proposing a constitutional amendment to abolish slavery in the United States.
 After returning to Chicago in 1866, he practiced law and wrote biographies of Abraham Lincoln and Benedict Arnold.

+Biography

-Early life, education, and early career
+Early life, education, and career

-Born in Hartwick, New York, Arnold was the son of Sophia M. and Dr. George Washington Arnold, natives of Rhode Island who had migrated to New York after the Revolutionary War.
-He attended common schools, followed by the Hartwick Seminary in 1831-1832.
+Born on November 30, 1815 in Hartwick, New York, Arnold was the son of Sophia M. and Dr. George Washington Arnold, natives of Rhode Island who had migrated to New York after the Revolutionary War.
+He attended common schools, followed by the Hartwick Seminary in 1831–1832.
 There he joined the Philophronean Society, who debated the issues of the day, including the abolition of slavery.